 - Computer viruses execute on a computer only if they have privileges to execute, leverage methods to launch remote code (MS Office Macros or PowerShell), or they exploit a vulnerability or misconfiguration (a realistic truth about how they infect a system).

-- An unauthorized program, like ransomware, cannot execute on a host that has implemented good whitelisting and blacklisting application control.
+- An unauthorized program, like ransomware, cannot execute on a host that has implemented good allow listing and block listing application control.
 This includes blocking anything not properly digitally signed (an honest truth about a possible defensive strategy).

 - Ransomware is not traditionally a targeted attack.
 The weak are generally infected and, recently, state and local governments have been taking the brunt of the attacks due to aging systems, lack of funding, limited personnel resources, and poor basic cybersecurity practices (another ugly truth).